alertlogic/azure-collector/README.md

 }
 ```

-**Note:** if the output is blank please double-check the Alert Logic user permission, you should have administrator access.
-More details about AIMS APIs can be found [here](https://console.product.dev.alertlogic.com/api/aims/).
+**Note:** If the output is blank, verify the Alert Logic user account permissions.
+You must have administrator access.
+For more information about AIMS APIs, see [Access and Identity Management Service](https://console.product.dev.alertlogic.com/api/aims/).

-Make a note of the `access_key_id` and `secret_key` values for use in the deployment steps below.
+Note the `access_key_id` and the `secret_key` values for use in the deployment steps below.

-**Note:** Only five access keys can be created per user.
-If you get a "limit exceeded" response you will need to delete some keys in order to create new ones.
+**Note:** An account can create only five access keys.
+If you receive a "limit exceeded" response, you must delete some keys to create more.
 Use the following command to list access keys:

 ```
 curl -s -X GET -H "x-aims-auth-token: $AL_TOKEN" https://api.global-services.global.alertlogic.com/aims/v1/$AL_ACCOUNT_ID/users/$AL_USER_ID/access_keys | jq
 ```

-Then use the selected access_key_id in the following curl command to delete it:
+Then use the selected access_key_id in the following curl command to delete the key:
 ```

 curl -X DELETE -H "x-aims-auth-token: $AL_TOKEN" https://api.global-services.global.alertlogic.com/aims/v1/$AL_ACCOUNT_ID/users/$AL_USER_ID/access_keys/<ACCESS_KEY_ID_HERE>
 ```

-## Function deployment
+## Download and Deploy the ARM Template

+You can use either the Microsoft Azure portal or a command line to deploy the template.
+To perform either procedure, you must log into the [Azure portal](https://portal.azure.com).

-Log into [Azure portal](https://portal.azure.com). **Note**, In order to perform steps below you should have an active Azure subscription, to find out visit [Azure subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
+**Note:** The steps in this section require an active Azure subscription.
+To verify your Azure subscrption, visit [Azure subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).

-If multiple Active Directory tenants are used within your organization please login into the same tenant where application registration was created during [Register a New O365 Web Application in O365](#register-a-new-o365-web-application-in-o365).
-How to find Office365 tenant id see [here](https://support.office.com/en-gb/article/find-your-office-365-tenant-id-6891b561-a52d-4ade-9f39-b492285e2c9b).
+If your organization uses multiple Active Directory tenants, log into the same tenant used to [Register a New Office 365 Web Application](#register-a-new-office-365-web-application).
+To find your Office 365 tenant ID, see [Find your Office 365 tenant ID](https://support.office.com/en-gb/article/find-your-office-365-tenant-id-6891b561-a52d-4ade-9f39-b492285e2c9b).

-### Deploy via the Custom ARM Template in an Azure Subscription
+### Deploy with the Custom ARM Template in an Azure Subscription

+Click the button below to start deployment.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falertlogic%2Fazure-collector%2Fmaster%2Ftemplate.json)

-Fill in required template parameters and click the `Purchase` button to start a deployment:
+1. Provide the following required template parameters and click the `Purchase` button to start a deployment:
-   - `Name` - This is the name of the log source that will show in the Alert Logic UI
+   - `Name` - Type the name of the log source to appear in the Alert Logic console.
-   - `Storage Name` - Any Storage Account name (that does not currently exist)
+   - `Storage Name` - Any storage account name (that does not currently exist).
-   - `Alert Logic Access Key ID` - `access_key_id` returned from AIMs [above](#create_an_alert_logic_access_key)
+   - `Alert Logic Access Key ID` - The `access_key_id` you created above
-   - `Alert Logic Secret Key` - `secret_key` returned from AIMs [above](#create_an_alert_logic_access_key)
+   - `Alert Logic Secret Key` - The `secret_key` you created above.
-   - `Alert Logic API endpoint` - leave it as `api.global-services.global.alertlogic.com`
+   - `Alert Logic API endpoint` - Leave the default value (api.global-services.global.alertlogic.com).
-   - `Alert Logic Data Residency` - leave it as `default`
+   - `Alert Logic Data Residency` - Leave the value as `default`.
-   - `Office365 Content Streams` - The list of streams you would like to collect.
+   - `Office365 Content Streams` - The log types you want to collect.
 Valid values are:
-        - ["Audit.AzureActiveDirectory","Audit.Exchange","Audit.SharePoint","Audit.General", "DLP.All"]
+      ["Audit.AzureActiveDirectory","Audit.Exchange","Audit.SharePoint","Audit.General", "DLP.All"]
    - `Service Principal ID` - The `Object ID` of the application that created the subscription.
-You can obtain it from _Azure_ -> _AD_ -> _App registrations_ -> _Your app name_ -> Link under _Managed application in local directory_ -> _Properties_ -> _Object ID_
+   **Noe** You can obtain this value from _Azure_ -> _AD_ -> _App registrations_ -> _Your app name_ -> Link under _Managed application in local directory_ -> _Properties_ -> _Object ID_.
    - `App Client ID` - The GUID of your application that created the subscription.
-You can obtain it from _Azure_ -> _AD_ -> _App registrations_ -> _Your app name_
+   **Note** You can obtain this value from _Azure_ -> _AD_ -> _App registrations_ -> _Your app name_
    - `App Client Secret` - The secret key of your application from _App Registrations_
+1. Click `Purchase`.

-### Deploy via Azure CLI
+### Deploy through the Azure CLI

-You can use either [Azure Cloud Shell](https://docs.microsoft.com/en-gb/azure/cloud-shell/quickstart#start-cloud-shell) or local installation of [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+If you want to deploy the template through the Azure command line (CLI), you can use either [Azure Cloud Shell](https://docs.microsoft.com/en-gb/azure/cloud-shell/quickstart#start-cloud-shell) or a local installation of [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

+**To deploy through the Azure CLI:**

+1. In the command line, type the following to create a new resource group.
-1. Create a new resource group in, for example, the "Central US" location by executing following command:
+**Note** The example below creates a new resource group in the "Central US" location.)
     ```
     az group create --name <new-resource-group-name> --location "Central US"
     ```
-1. Once created go to `Resource groups` blade and select the resource group.
+1. In the Azure portal, access the `Resource groups` blade, and then select the resource group you created.
-1. Select `Access Control (IAM)` and add `Website Contributor` role to AD application identity created above.
+1. Select `Access Control (IAM)`, and add `Website Contributor` role to the Active Directory application identity you created above.
-1. Deploy a template by using following command, during its execution enter required parameters when asked.
+1. In the command line, type the following command to deploy a template, and enter the required parameters when prompted.
     ```
     az group deployment create \
         --resource-group <new-resource-group-name> \
         --template-uri "https://raw.githubusercontent.com/alertlogic/azure-collector/master/template.json"
     ```

-Wait until it is deployed successfully.

 ## Verify the Installation
+**To verify successful installation of the template:**

-1. Go to `Function Apps` and choose the Alert Logic O365 collector function.
-The recent log entry under `Functions-> Master-> Monitor` should read an OK status (Example: `O365 source checkin OK`) and should not contain any error messages.
+1. In the Azure portal, access `Function Apps`, and then choose the Alert Logic Office 365 collector function.
+1. Click `Functions` -> `Master` -> `Monitor` and verify the recent log entry has the status of "OK" and contains no error messages.
+**Example:** `O365 source checkin OK`.
-1. Log into Alert Logic UI and navigate into Configuration -> Deployments -> All Deployments -> Log Sources -> Filter by `Push (Office 365, CloudWatch)` collection method.
-Check new O365 log source (with a name provided during `az group deployment create` above) has been created and source status is `ok`.
+1. In the Alert Logic console, navigate to `Configuration` -> `Deployments` -> `All Deployments` -> `Log Sources`, and then filter the list by `Push (Office 365, CloudWatch)` collection method.
+1. Verify a new Office 365 log source with the name provided during `az group deployment create` above appears with the source status as `OK`.

-# How It Works
+# How the Office 365 Collector Works

-**Note:** the following Azure functions use Application/O365 tenant id (`APP_TENANT_ID` web application setting) as a `PublisherIdentifier` during O365 management API requests.
-More info about `PublisherIdentifier` can be found [here](https://msdn.microsoft.com/en-us/office-365/troubleshooting-the-office-365-management-activity-api#requesting-content-blobs-and-throttling).
+**Note:** The following Azure functions use the Application/O365 tenant ID (`APP_TENANT_ID` web application setting) as a `PublisherIdentifier` during Office 365 management API requests.
+For more information  about `PublisherIdentifier`, see  [Requesting content blobs and throttling](https://msdn.microsoft.com/en-us/office-365/troubleshooting-the-office-365-management-activity-api#requesting-content-blobs-and-throttling).

 ## Master Function

-The `Master` function is a timer trigger function which is responsible for:
+The `Master` function is a timer trigger function responsible for:
-- registering the Azure web app in Alertlogic backend;
+- Registering the Azure web app in Alertlogic backend
-- reporting health-checks to the backed;
+- Reporting health-checks to the backed
-- performing log source configuration updates, which happen via Alertlogic UI.
+- Performing log source configuration updates, which happen via Alertlogic UI

-**Note:** When releasing a new version of the collector please remember to increment the version number in
+**Note:** When you release a new version of the collector, remember to increment the version number in
 npm package.json file.
 To display the current version locally, issue `npm run local-version`

 ## Updater Function

-The `Updater` is a timer triggered function runs deployment sync operation every 12 hours in order to keep entire Web application up to date.
+The `Updater` function is a timer triggered function that runs a deployment sync operation every 12 hours to keep web application up to date.

 ## O365WebHook Function

-The `O365WebHook` function exposes an HTTP API endpoint `https://<app-name>/o365/webhook` which is registered as an [Office 365 webhook](https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference#start-a-subscription) and processes O365 activity notifications.
-Below is a notification example,
+The `O365WebHook` function exposes an HTTP API endpoint `https://<app-name>/o365/webhook` that is registered as an [Office 365 webhook](https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference#start-a-subscription) and processes Office 365 activity notifications

+**Notification Example**

 ```
 [